-3a SEMESTER EXAMS: During the semester, three tests will be given on the dates shown on the course calendar.
-The exams will be given in Canvas and administered through Honorlock.
-You will take the exam in a 2 hour time slot between 9AM and 10PM.
-Each exam will be scored on a scale of 0 to 80 points.
+3a.
+SEMESTER EXAMS: During the semester, three tests will be given on the dates shown on the course calendar.
+The exam will be given in Canvas and administered through Honorlock.
+Each exam is a 90 minutes exam.
+See 4e for more.
+Once you start the exam, the clock starts ticking, you must complete the exam in one sitting.
+Each exam will be scored on a scale of 0 to 90 points, but capped at 80 points.
+There is no retake after you have taken the exam, there is no drop, replacement or average of exam grade.